 The Summit achieved significant commitments to transcend the humanitarian-development divide through context-specific approaches, whilst reinforcing the importance of respecting humanitarian principles and space.
 In recognizing the need to change, the UN Secretary-General, eight United Nations agencies and endorsed by the World Bank and IOM – signed a breakthrough ‘Commitment to Action’ on collaborating in a ‘New Way of Working’.
 This Commitment to Action represents an important effort of key operational parts of the UN system to speak with a common voice and to jointly advance a new way of operating that will lead to strengthening the United Nations to meet needs, reducing vulnerabilities and managing risk better by working together towards collective outcomes, over multi-year timeframes and based on comparative advantage in each context.

-The Task Team (TT) on strengthening the humanitarian and development nexus with a focus on protracted crises was created as a result of the recognition by IASC Principals, now reaffirmed by the WHS that, in line with the findings of UN system reviews indicating that in order to reduce humanitarian need, a significant shift will need to take place in the way that the work with one another and with other partners – especially in the most complex protracted crisis settings and fragile contexts and their associated planning cycles, specific policies and systems should be developed to improve collective engagement.
+The Task Team (TT) on strengthening the humanitarian and development nexus with a focus on protracted crises was created as a result of the recognition by IASC Principals, now reaffirmed by the WHS that, in line with the findings of UN system reviews indicating that in order to reduce humanitarian need, a significant shift will need to take place in the way that the humanitarian and development actors work with one another and with other partners – especially in the most complex protracted crisis settings and fragile contexts and their associated planning cycles, specific policies and systems should be developed to improve collective engagement.
 In particular, focusing on the nexus the following fundamental issues should be addressed:

 impacts of protracted crises and short-term humanitarian delivery, including increased levels of vulnerability and aid dependency among those affected,